Brews & News

 We want to tell you who we are, what we do, and why we do it.
-This blog will have a little bit of everything: from kombucha cocktail recipes to beer-making stories to staff introductions!
+Our monthly newsletter will have a little bit of everything: from kombucha cocktail recipes and beer-making stories to event announcements and staff introductions!

 Lenny Boy Hard Kombucha is a fermented, effervescent, refreshing kombucha that contains 6% alcohol with various fruited flavors.
 Our process to make hard kombucha starts with our in-house kombucha culture brewed with more sugar, fruit juice, and tea than our non-alcoholic kombucha.
 We add a unique in-house yeast and let the beverage ferment for five weeks.
 This fermentation process is anaerobic (without oxygen) allowing the yeast to thrive and create the high alcohol content.